akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/using_cmis_download.md

 As we need also the action from the message, drop another *Set Property* on the first one and adjust the settings accordingly.

 The result here is, that we have set two properties on the *exchange* object that is passed through the whole route.
-The *body* of the exchange object holds the message that we got from ActiveMQ.
+The *body* of the exchange object contains the message that we got from ActiveMQ.

 Note: I recommend setting properties, you'll need later, as early as possible in the route.
 The reason is that some components manipulate / delete the *exchange body*.
-This is for example the case, if the *body* holds data that was streamed from somewhere.
+This is for example the case, if the *body* contains data that was streamed from somewhere.
 Like the response of a REST request.
 Streamed content can only be accessed once and hence will be "lost" after the first access.

 Drop another *Log* component and set the message to:
 *Need to ${property.action} a document with id  ${property.alfrescoID}